DBobeda/DBobeda/README.md

 - 👋 Hi, I’m Daniel
-- 👀 I’m interested in software development, open-source projects, and emerging technologies like AI
+- 👀 I’m interested in tecnologies like HTML, CSS and programming languages like JavaScript and JAVA.
-- 🌱 I’m currently learning Java programming, cloud computing,
+- 🌱 I’m currently learning Java programming, cloud computing, QA Automation.
-- 💞️ I’m looking to collaborate on projects that involve automation
+- 💞️ I’m looking to collaborate on projects that involve automation.
-- 📫 How to reach me  You can reach me via email at dbobeda@cleveritgroup.com or through my GitHub profile.
+- 📫 How to reach me: You can reach me via email at dbobeda@cleveritgroup.com or through my GitHub profile.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I’m a big fan of sci-fi movies